dlthompsonky/datamining-project-etc-lol/README.md

         <h3> Notes for future development: </h3>
          <ul>
            <li> Program needs a UI / UX to be more user-friendly. </li>
-           <li> Program files can be better maanged by concatenating the file names with the list of names taken and checking to see if they exist. </li>
+           <li> Program files can be better managed by concatenating the file names with the list of names taken and checking to see if they exist. </li>
            <li> Program files can be further improved by not being only specific to the local path </li>
            <li> Riot Developer Key Must be reset every 24 hours (since this is just temporary program and not for production)
            <li> Program speed could be optimized by manipulating how often data is fetched by Riot's API system.